She's off machines and tentatively going home tomorrow.

 Here's an awesome shot of the Elf Owl taken recently by Rance Rogers.
 He's the brother of Russ Rogers, who took those perfect Lucifer display shots.
 (See post of April 21) I'm not sure what the insect is that the male is carrying to the female.

 The lovely Worm-eating Warbler stayed around for another group of birders to see it another day.
-Since I had already seen it, I hung back and let them get looks at it, and didn't taken any good photos of it.
-I'm satisfied with what I already got.
+Since I had already seen it, I hung back and let them get looks at it, and didn't take any good photos of it myself.
+I'm satisfied with what I already had gotten.

 I had to come to Alpine after the group left to do catchup here.
 The mulberry trees are loaded with birds and berries, so that took precedence over laundry, cooking, cleaning, etc. Tomorrow I'll go back to the oasis to water trees.
 A lot of back and forth, trying to hang onto both worlds as long as possible.